hirakuni45/RX/README.md

 1. MSYS2 is a UNIX-based application development environment.
 2. MINGW32 is an environment for i686 that the exception model of gcc is not war related to SEH because of Borland patent.
 3. MINGW64 is an environment for developing Windows-based applications.
+ - If you have installed any software other than Microsoft's anti-virus software, please disable it.
+1. The GCC build may take an unusually long time or may fail to build.

  - MSYS2 upgrade
 ```
    pacman -Sy pacman